48 years of history & 700 years of heritage

 The new century began with many exciting developments on the Cambridge Science Park.
 A joint venture between Trinity College and another Cambridge College – Trinity Hall (which owns the adjacent land) completed the remaining 22.5 acres of brown field development land adjacent to the Park.
 Five bespoke buildings of between 29,000 sq ft of 36,000 sq ft were designed, built and pre-let.

 In September 2000, the Trinity Centre opened accommodating a new conference centre, restaurant and bar.
-A new fitness centre also opened – [email protected] In 2001, a 115-place childcare nursery was built providing a valuable resource for parents on the Park.
+A new fitness centre also opened – revolution@2wenty4.
+In 2001, a 115-place childcare nursery was built providing a valuable resource for parents on the Park.
 Other benefits also brought onto the Park included 5 broadband services, a park-wide CCTV system and bus service.

 In 2005, The Cambridge Science Park Innovation Centre opened.
 The Centre is typical of the flexible and practical approach to letting arrangements that has allowed early-stage companies to grow and flourish according to their particular circumstances.

 Other developments included One Zero One – a £17 million, 80,000 sq ft new-build office and R&D building which opened in June 2008 and became home to Dutch electronics giant Philips and well-known software solutions company Citrix.